How to Plant and Grow Daylilies

 - Your daylily may arrive as a dry root and plant.
-They are packed this way, because they can tolerate being dry, but if they are wet the plant can rot.
+They are packed this way because they can tolerate being dry, but if they are wet, the plant can rot.
 When it arrives, place it in a bucket of water.
 A few hours is a good idea.
 If you can't get around to planting it right away, place it in some sand or dirt.
 A daylily grower in my area loves to tell about forgetting one and leaving it in a bucket.
-She found it the next spring and it still survived.
+She found it the next spring, and it still survived.
 I don't recommend this of course, but it gives you an idea just how sturdy these plants are.

 - Daylilies come in different sizes.
 The larger daylilies can spread rapidly and become a large plant in a few years.
-Others are are short and stay small.
+Others are short and stay small.
 Check your plant and determine how far from other plants they should be planted.
 At least 18" to 24" is a good point to start if you don't know the variety.

 - Work the soil where you plan on planting a good foot deep.
-Make the hole as deep as the roots and bigger around so the roots have room to grow.
+Make the hole as deep as the roots and bigger around, so the roots have room to grow.
 Plant at the depth that the plant has grown.
-The white part, also know as the crown, should be just below the ground.
+The white part, also known as the crown, should be just below the ground.
 Don't plant the crown deeper than one inch.
 If you plant it too deep, you'll get beautiful plants, but no bloom.
 Fill the hole with soil and firm around the plants.
 You should give it a good watering.

-By Spring Hill Nurseries, Youtube
+By Spring Hill Nurseries, YouTube

 Keep the plant watered well, giving extra water just before the blooming period.
 Daylilies are like most plant and like at least 1 inch of water a week.

 A good dose of composted cow manure is good to use every year.
 This can be found at any garden center.
 I keep mine mulched, but it isn't necessary.
 It will keep the soil moister and cut down on watering.